Chart Color Schemes

 Population growth drivers in Newport are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Newport's population is estimated at around 16,039 as of Feb 2026.
-This reflects an increase of 2,381 people (17.4%) since the 2021 Census, which reported a population of 13,658 people.
-The change is inferred from the resident population of 14,586 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 142 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,201 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Newport's 17.4% growth since the 2021 census exceeded the national average (9.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 62.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Newport (Vic.) is around 16,039.
+This represents an increase of 2,381 people since the 2021 Census, which reported a population of 13,658.
+The change is inferred from AreaSearch's estimation of the resident population at 14,586 in June 2024, along with the validation of 142 new addresses since the Census date.
+This results in a population density ratio of 3,201 persons per square kilometer, placing Newport in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 17.4% growth since the 2021 census exceeds both the national average (9.9%) and state averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 62.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group from these aggregations are also applied across all areas for years 2032 to 2041.
-Moving forward with demographic trends, an above median population growth of Australian statistical areas is projected, with the suburb expected to grow by 3,340 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.6% in total over the 17 years.
+AreaSearch projections for Newport are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, an above median population growth is projected for the suburb, with an expected increase of 3,349 persons, reflecting a total gain of 11.8% over the 17-year period.

 Frequently Asked Questions - Population